kentloving/hassio-addons/mopidy/README.md

 This is a debian based addon since mopidy-spotify is not compatible with alpine.

 ## Configuration
+### certfile (string)
+Filename, relative to /ssl, of the file containing the public certificate of the ISSUER of your HassIO's identity.
+If you are using sslforfree, the file might be named ca_bundle.crt.
+The file must contain one and only one certificate.

 ### local_scan (bool)
 If it is set to true, a local scan is performed on startup.